 Yes.
 Wrap the cooled cake tightly in plastic wrap and aluminum foil before freezing for up to three months.

-This cake has no saturated fats; it has oats and apples, lots of fiber.
-It is very moist and with a well-balanced flavor.
+This cake has no saturated fats and contains oats and apples, which provide lots of fiber.
+It is very moist and has a well-balanced flavor.